CPDO® Self-Assessment Examination

 Purposes of the CPDO examination

-- Periodically assess licensed practitioners' optometric knowledge regarding life or sight issues
+- Periodically assess licensed practitioners' optometric knowledge regarding sight or life issues

 - Identify any existing knowledge gaps